johngeorgewright/grunt-http/README.md

 - `pool.maxSockets` - Integer containing the maximum amount of sockets in the pool.
 - `timeout` - Integer containing the number of milliseconds to wait for a request to respond before aborting the request
 - `proxy` - An HTTP proxy to be used.
 Support proxy Auth with Basic Auth the same way it's supported with the url parameter by embedding the auth info in the uri.
 - `oauth` - Options for OAuth HMAC-SHA1 signing.
 [See more info here](https://github.com/mikeal/request#oauth-signing).
+The `oauth-sign` module must be installed to use this functionality.
 - `hawk` - Options for [Hawk signing](https://github.com/hueniverse/hawk).
 The credentials key must contain the necessary signing info, [see hawk docs for details](https://github.com/hueniverse/hawk#usage-example).
+You will need to install the `hawk` module to use this functionality.
 - `strictSSL` - Set to true to require that SSL certificates be valid.
 Note: to use your own certificate authority, you need to specify an agent that was created with that ca as an option.
-- `jar` - Set to false if you don't want cookies to be remembered for future use or define your custom cookie jar ([see mikeal/request's examples section](https://github.com/mikeal/request#examples))
+- `jar` - If true, remember cookies for future use (or define your custom cookie jar; [see mikeal/request's examples](https://github.com/mikeal/request#examples)).
+To get either of these functions working you'll need to install an optional dependecy `npm i tough-cookie`.
-- `aws` - object containing aws signing information, should have the properties key and secret as well as bucket unless you're specifying your bucket as part of the path, or you are making a request that doesn't use a bucket (i.e. GET Services)
+- `aws` - object containing aws signing information, should have the properties key and secret as well as bucket unless you're specifying your bucket as part of the path, or you are making a request that doesn't use a bucket (i.e. GET Services).
+You will need to install the `aws-sign2` module to use this functionality.
 - `httpSignature` - Options for the [HTTP Signature Scheme](https://github.com/joyent/node-http-signature/blob/master/http_signing.md) using [Joyent's library](https://github.com/joyent/node-http-signature).
-The keyId and key properties must be specified.
-See the docs for other options.
+The `http-signature` module must be installed and the keyId and key properties must be specified.
 - `localAddress` - Local interface to bind for network connections.
 - `ignoreErrors` - Ignore the status code returned (if any).

-### Usage Examples
+There are a few optional dependencies you'll need to install to get certain functionality from this module.

+- if you wish to use cookies (`jar`) install `tough-cookie`
+- if you want to pass `multipart/form-data` you'll need to install `form-data`
+- if you wish to tunnel your requests install `tunnel-agent`
+- if you want to use Joyent's HTTP Signature Scheme, install `http-signature`
+- if you require oauth signing, you need to install the `oauth-sign` module
+- to use Hawk signing, you must use the `hawk` module
+- if you want to use AWS signing, you must install the `aws-sign2` module

 #### Google Closure
 In this example, we're using google's closure service to compile a JS file.